 Buddhist Precepts: All members of the WPA Program are expected to practice in relation to the 16 Bodhisattva precepts.
 In particular, students are asked to refrain from initiating new sexual relationships during their first six months of residency and to refrain from all drug and alcohol use at City Center.
 Please obtain a copy of the Zen Center Ethical Principles and discuss any questions or concerns you have regarding these guidelines with the City Center director prior to submitting an application.

 Expenses and Stipends: There is a one-time $70 application fee for the City Center WPA Program.
 After this initial fee, all room, meals and tuition are provided while in residence during the apprenticeship program.
-During participation in the program, each apprentice will receive $75 per month for essential purchases.
-After three months, the apprentice may participate in a practice period or apply for another three-month apprenticeship.
+During participation in the program, each apprentice will receive an allowance starting at $75 per month for essential purchases.
+After three months, depending on timing, the apprentice may participate in a practice period or apply for another three-month apprenticeship.

 Practice Period Scholarships: After successfully completing a three-month apprenticeship, a work practice apprentice is eligible to receive a scholarship for one practice period at Tassajara, Green Gulch Farm, or City Center.
 This allows students to continue in residential practice or return to Zen Center at a later date, acknowledging that a variety of life situations may not allow continuous residency.
 To attend a Tassajara practice period, one must have first completed a practice period at either City Center or Green Gulch Farm, including a sesshin.
 Upon completion of each WPA, the work practice apprentice will receive a confirmation letter by the director confirming that a practice period scholarship has been earned.
 Apprentices must apply and be accepted for each practice period.
 Acceptance to the practice period is subject to space availability, as well as review by the practice period applications committee at the respective practice center.